exercism/elm/exercises/practice/allergies/.approaches/introduction.md

 # Introduction

-todo: use bit position everywhere (not allergy score)
-todo: use same wording for embedding the domain concept everywhere.

 This exercise is a little contrived, and it doesn't explicity state it, but it is essentially about representing a list of `Allergy`, but using the 0/1 values at the bit positions of an `Int`, instead of using the standard `List` module.

 You could imagine that this could be required when interfacing with a legacy system, or to minimise memory usage in a highly constrained environment.